Skip to content

 Why this book is useful

-Code: The Hidden Language of Computer Hardware and Software, by Charles Petzold, is one of those books.
-It starts with very simple ideas, like signals, switches, binary numbers, and relays.
+The book I want to talk about is Code: The Hidden Language of Computer Hardware and Software, by Charles Petzold.
+This book starts with very simple ideas, like signals, switches, binary numbers, and relays.
 Then it goes step by step until we can understand how computers work.

-For me, that is the best part.
-The book does not treat the computer like magic.
+For me the best part the best part of this book is that it does not treat the computer like magic.
 It explains how small and simple pieces can become something useful when we put them together in the correct way.

 In my case, this also connects with my background.
 I studied Industrial Engineering, and during that time I also studied a little bit of computer science and electronics.
 Not enough to say that I am very into hardware, but enough to make me curious about how all these parts work together.